 Item 16A.
 Audit Committee Financial Expert

-Henry F. Schlueter, a Director and the Company's outside securities counsel is "independent" within the definition of "independence" published by the NASDAQ Stock Market.
-Mr. Schlueter is deemed to be the financial expert.
+Henry F. Schlueter, the Company's outside securities counsel, may not be deemed to be "independent" within the definition of "independence" published by NASDAQ.
+Mr. Schlueter is deemed to be a financial expert.

 Item 16B.
 Code of Ethics